Secrets

 In the platform, secrets and variables are provided as credentials and inputvars, respectively.
-The contents are actually stored in the users’ AWS account with Parameter Store.
-They are encrypted twice over - encrypted with AWS/KMS and encrypted with Config0.
-These secrets can only be access through AWS roles.1
+The contents are stored in the users’ AWS account with Parameter Store.
+They are encrypted twice - once with AWS/KMS and once with Config0.
+These secrets can only be accessed through AWS roles.1

 -

-Credentials: They serve to simplify the management of common third-party integrations.
-These credentials are encrypted and stored securely.
-They are referenced as environment variables within the platform.
+Credentials: Simplify management of common third-party integrations.
+These are encrypted, stored securely, and referenced as environment variables within the platform.

 -

-Inputvars: They offer greater flexibility and are intended to replace credentials in the future.
+Inputvars: Offer greater flexibility and are intended to replace credentials in the future.
 Like credentials, inputvars are also encrypted and stored securely.
 However, inputvars can be referenced not only as environment variables but also within stacks as stack arguments.

 - For example, a specific stack argument can be accessed as

-stack.inputvars[“slack_webhook_hash”]. - This allows for more granular control and customization within the stacks.
+stack.inputvars["slack_webhook_hash"] - This allows for more granular control and customization within stacks.

 -